Boni (guerrilla leader): Biography

 This corps proved successful: after a campaign of seven months, the secret path, which was just under water and gave access to the fort, was betrayed in 1772.
 While Captain Mangold made a feint attack, the Jagers attacked the fort through the secret path.
 The fort was destroyed, but Boni escaped to the east and crossed the Marowijne River, which bordered French Guiana.

 He moved his headquarters to Fort Aloekoe, among other places.
 In February 1773, further reinforcements arrived from the Dutch Republic: a regiment of Marines commanded by Colonel Louis Henri Fourgeoud.
 Among the officers was John Gabriel Stedman, who published an account of his experiences.
-He described, among other things, the tactics of the African guerillas: how small groups of four or five men, by moving and shooting rapidly, could appear to be part of a much larger group.
+He described, among other things, the tactics of the African guerrillas: how small groups of four or five men, by moving and shooting rapidly, could appear to be part of a much larger group.
 Knowing the wetlands and territory, Boni and his mobile warriors confused and repeatedly defeated the Europeans and their mercenaries.

 Fourgeoud, who had previously served in Berbice, managed to drive Boni's forces back, although they were never defeated.
 Eventually, they retreated into French Guiana.
 The French intendant Pierre Victor Malouet visited Paramaribo in 1777 to discuss with Dutch leaders the issue of the 200 Maroons on French territory.

 The remaining Boni's moved southwards, and settled along the Lawa River, a river that formed the border between French Guiana and Suriname.
 The Ndyuka initially attacked them for encroaching into their territory.
 In late 1779, after negotiations, a peace treaty was signed between the two tribes.
 Boni was offered a daughter of the Ndyuka granman as a wife.
 The treaty worried Paramaribo, however the Ndyuka assured the colonists that Boni had agreed not to attack the plantations, if his people were left alone.

 Peace was maintained until 1788 when plantation Clarenbeek was attacked.
 Five soldiers were killed, and the plantation owner was taken away to serve a slave for the tribe.
 In 1789, the Ndyukas ended the peace treaty and joined the colonists The next year, Fort Aloekoe was conquered, and the plantation owner was released from slavery.
 In 1791 Lieutenant colonel Beutler chased the Boni's from Suriname into French Guiana.

 On 19 February 1793 Boni had made his camp on a place called Akuba Booko Goo (English: Akuba's Broken Gourd) near rapids with the same name in the Marouini River.
 2.5636°N 54.0299°W That night Boni was betrayed, and killed by Bambi, an Ndyuka chief, who was under great pressure from Lieutenant Stoelman, commander of the Redi Musus.
 Boni is still a legendary figure among the Suriname community, where the Maroons fought for their rights to independence until 1887 when the Kwinti finally signed a peace treaty.